 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Pike is one Ted Hughes's best loved animal poems.
+'Pike' is one of Ted Hughes's best-loved animal poems.
 It is a tribute to a freshwater fish he respected and feared, one which he knew of as a child and carried with him in his dreams.

 The poem is a sequence of ten stanzas which take the reader from a descriptive present to a boyhood past which rather magically becomes present again as the speaker turns full circle with the always watching pike.